 This historical bazar was built in 1620 to the north of Isfahan’s central square; Naqsh-e Jahan Square.
 The bazar was one of the greatest and most luxurious bazars back during the Safavid Era.
-Seeing as Iran is one of the top exporters of handmade carpet in the world, it was only fitting that the main specialty of this bazar is the making and selling of carpet and kilim.
+Seeing as Iran is one of the top exporters of handmade carpets in the world, it was only fitting that the main speciality of this bazar is the making and selling of carpets and kilim.
 Before you enter the bazar, you can take a look at one of the biggest squares in the world dotted with different smaller bazars with other varieties of products.

 The North Asia Region – Siberia

 North Asia is embodied in the region of Siberia in Russia.
 The massive region represents 8.8% of the Earth’s total land area but is also the least populated.
 Even though, Siberia is located in Asia, it is culturally and politically considered European due to immigrants coming in from Russia since the 16th century.
 This has also influenced the Siberian culture greatly.
 There are several climate zones in Siberia but in general, the area is characterized by short warm summers and long cold winters.

 1. Church of our Lady of Kazan – Irkutsk

 This Byzantine-style church built for the veneration of the Lady of Kazan was constructed between 1885 and 1892.
 The unique structure and the colours give the feel that the church just came out of a fairytale.
 The church is decorated with beautiful frescos and icon works by Chinese craftsmen.
 Church of our Lady of Kazan is known to hold Irkutsk’s largest church bell.